-The Graduate Certificate in Health Informatics and Digital Health can be a pathway to a Masters degree in Public Health (244CW), a Masters degree in Clinical Research (N01AA), or a Masters degree in Information Systems with a Health specialisation (MC-IS).
+The Graduate Certificate in Health Informatics and Digital Health can be a pathway to a Masters degree in Public Health (244CW), a Masters degree in Clinical Research (N01AA), or a Masters degree in Information Systems with a Professional specialisation (MC-IS).

 *In Australia as elsewhere ‘health informatics’ is the preferred term for the field of scientific knowledge, which has a long established history.
 Digital health, ehealth, mobile health and telehealth are commonly used to describe the application of this knowledge in the Internet age.